Chora Church, One of the Most Beautiful Churches in the World.

-Of course I enjoyed the vendors of traditional ceramics and all things Turkish souvenirs before the entry, but again the outside looked like some kind of every day church that could have been anywhere, with it’s dirty red brick.
+Of course I enjoyed the vendors of traditional ceramics and Turkish souvenirs before the entry, but the outside looked like a normal, everyday church that could have been anywhere, with it’s dirty red brick and mortar.

 I was stunned upon entry, as this is no ordinary church.

 I was utterly speechless.
 Mosaics and frescoes beyond anything you could dream about were covering the walls and the ceilings.
-The domed ceilings had these mosaics pictures of Christ, God, his family, the disciples and people of the Old Testament.
+The domed ceilings had mosaic pictures of God, Christ and his family, the disciples and people of the Old Testament.

 The first dome I came across had the 12 disciples of Christ laid out in this pattern that was stunning with windows within the dome.
 Speechless, there really were no words to express the feelings I have for this place.
 I stood silent and in awe, as if time stood still and tried to imagine the men who built this place so many years ago.
 The original church on this site was built in the early 5th century, and stood outside of the 4th century walls of Constantinople.